SinemSungur/ticimax-case/README.md

 - **Modular Design**: Atomic Design principles for easy component updates
 - **Clean Code**: Well-organized codebase with clear separation of concerns
 - **Future-Proof**: Built with Vue 3 migration in mind from the start
+- **Modern Build Tool**: Vite for fast development and optimized builds

 ## Features